 What is a monoline brush?

-A monoline brush is a brush where the weight does not vary.
+A monoline brush is a smooth liner brush where the weight does not vary.
 It contains no taper and creates a smooth brush line.

-It's very similar to a pen or gel pen if compared to real art supplies.
+It's very similar to a pen or gel pen when compared to real art supplies.

 What are monoline brushes used for?

 Monoline brushes are perfect for so many things!

 - Lettering.
 Even if your handwriting is bad, anything lettered with a monoline brush looks amazing.
 It's really pretty for cursive writing too.